niimmiish/niimmiish.github.io/_posts/2021-03-10-PWHT-3-gotgitjekyll.md

 **Note:** With a Gem-based theme, some of the site directories such as `_includes`, `_layouts`, `_assets`, `_sass` are stored in the theme's gem, hidden from your direct view.
 Using a Gem-based theme automatically uses the information from these directories as part of the build process.
 If you want to override the content in any of these directories (say `_layouts`), you have to make a copy of the directory in your site structure and then make the edits you want, as explained [here](https://jekyllrb.com/docs/themes/).
 When you deploy your site to GitHub pages, the files in your site structure are used first, and if not found, then the theme's files are used.
 {: .notice--info}

 **Important:** While the Gem-based theme works locally, you will get an error when you deploy your site to GitHub Pages.
 You must use the remote theme for it to work on GitHub Pages.
 This is because only [GitHub Pages supported themes](https://pages.github.com/themes/) (which Minimal Mistakes is not) work as Gem-based.
-For unsupported themes you must use the Remote theme method.
+For unsupported themes you must use the remote theme method.
 We will revisit later in this post.
 {: .notice--warning}

 1. In Terminal, navigate to *ghdocs/niimmiish.github.io*